Racial Righteousness

 See here for an article from the Evangelical Covenant Church, our denomination, which speaks about how our oneness is a powerful witness to the world.

 Hillcrest partners with organizations that increase understanding and build bridges across racial lines in the Kansas City area.
-One organization is called The Way of Unity.
-You can learn more and see their calendar of events here...
+One organization is called Christians United for Racial Justice.
+You can learn more and see their calendar of events here: www.christiansunitedforracialjustice.org

 Questions?
 Email Natalie